-Click HERE to access a tool that can be used to make this
+Click HERE to access a tool that can be used to make this determination.

-determination.
 This tool is found on the External Funding SharePoint site.

-Title I, Part A Specific Expenditures, continued 6100 Personnel, continued Class-Size Reduction (CSR) Teachers, continued Hiring a CSR Requires New Hire Rationale in OneSource To open a class-size reduction (CSR) teacher position, you must access the OPM Request in OneSource and enter the following rationale information under "New Comments:" a snapshot of your most up-to-date Membership Detail Report (see next page), and the current number of teachers you have for that grade/subject to show that you meet the requirements.
-NOTE: To view your Membership Detail Report, you must log into Membership Reporting through the HISD Employee Portal (under Applications).
-Sample Rationale "As of 11/20/2022 there are 400 students in sixth grade.
+Class-Size Reduction (CSR) Teachers, continued

+Hiring a CSR Requires New Hire Rationale in OneSource

+To open a class-size reduction (CSR) teacher position, you must access the OPM Request in OneSource and enter the following rationale information under "New Comments:"

+- a snapshot of your most up-to-date Membership Detail Report (see next page), and - the current number of teachers you have for that grade/subject to show that you meet the requirements.

+NOTE:

+To view your Membership Detail Report, you must log into Membership Reporting through the HISD Employee Portal (under Applications).

+Sample Rationale

+"As of 11/20/2024 there are 400 students in sixth grade.
 Currently there are 2 sixth grade math teachers.
 We are requesting to open a Class-Size Reduction Teacher to bring down the class size average of 33.33 (400s/2t/6c) to 22.22 (400s/3t/6c)."
 (See image below.)
-OPM Create Position Process for Organizational unit: Yates High School Class-Size Reduction Teacher Add Row Deter Ro New Comments: As of 11/20/2022 there are 400 students in sixth grade.
-Currently there are 2 sixth grade math teachers.
-We are requesting to open a Class-Size Reduction Teacher to bring down the class size average of 33.33 (400s/2t/6c) to 22.22 (400s/3t/6c).

-Title I, Part A Specific Expend litures , contin nued 6100 Personnel, continued Class-Size Reduction (CSR) Teachers, continued Keeping a CSR Teacher Position Open To keep a Class-Size Reduction (CSR) Teacher position open for the next school year, principals must have an annual review of their Detailed Membership Report (after PEIMS snapshot) to determine if a CSR Teacher is needed.
-Principals must determine if the pupil-teacher ratio is over the distric recommended standards without a CSR Teacher.
-If the pupil-teacher ratio meets the district's recommended standards with- out the CSR Teacher, Title I funds cannot be used for the CSR position - principals must either remove the CSR Teacher position or use another fun- source for funding.
-If the pupil-teacher ratio is over the district's recommended standards and having a CSR Teacher reduces the pupil-teacher ratio to the district's recommended standards, then principals are allowed to keep the CSR position open.
-To view the Me HISD Employe Reporting (MSHP) Embership Detail Report, au e Portal and click on Memb hks list to access the system Sample of Membershi ership Re n. porting on - Membership Detail Report 2020-2021 Report Date: 11/20/2020 - Day #63 ID School Name Grade Level 8th CONDARY SCHOOLS 1 HATTIE MIDDLE 400 315 316 SCHOOL 400 515 510 CSO SE 1 TOTA CONDARY SCHOOLS 400 315 316
+Class-Size Reduction (CSR) Teachers, continued

+Keeping a CSR Teacher Position Open

+To keep a Class-Size Reduction (CSR) Teacher position open for the next school year, principals must have an annual review of their Detailed Membership Report (after PEIMS snapshot) to determine if a CSR Teacher is needed.

+Principals must determine if the pupil-teacher ratio is over the district's recommended standards without a CSR Teacher.

+- If the pupil-teacher ratio meets the district's recommended standards without the CSR Teacher, Title I funds cannot be used for the CSR position - principals must either remove the CSR Teacher position or use another fund source for funding. - If the pupil-teacher ratio is over the district's recommended standards and having a CSR Teacher reduces the pupil-teacher ratio to the district's recommended standards, then principals are allowed to keep the CSR position open.

+Membership Reporting (MSHP)

+To view the Membership Detail Report, authorized users must log to the HISD Employee Portal and click on Membership Reporting on the HISD Applications Links list to access the system.

+Sample of Membership Detail Report

+Membership Detail Report 2024 - 2025 Report Date: 11/20/2024 - Day #63

+School Name Grade Level

+6th 7th 8th

+CSO SECONDARY SCHOOLS 1

+HATTIE MIDDLE SCHOOL 400 315 316

+CSO SECONDARY SCHOOLS 1 TOTAL 315 316

+CONDARY SCHOOLS 1 HATTIE MIDDLE SCHOOL CONDARY SCHOOLS CONDARY SCHOOLS 1 HATTIE MIDDLE 400 SCHOOL 400 CONDARY SCHOOLS 400 6th 7th CONDARY SCHOOLS 1 HATTIE MIDDLE 400 315 SCHOOL 400 315